katiakutsi/8puzzleProblem/README.md

-# 8puzzleProblem solved by A* algorithm and misplaced tiles as a heuristic function.
+# 8puzzleProblem solved by an A* algorithm and misplaced tiles as a heuristic function.